asyncapi/template-for-generator-templates/README.md

 There are two ways you can work on template development:

-- Use global Generator and template from your local sources:
+- Use the global Generator and the local template source directory:

   ```bash
   # assumption is that you run this command from the root of your template
   ag https://raw.githubusercontent.com/asyncapi/generator/v1.0.1/test/docs/dummy.yml ./ -o output
   ```

-- Use Generator from sources and template also from local sources.
-This approach enables more debugging options with awesome `console.log` in the Generator sources or even the Parser located in `node_modules` of the Generator:
+- Use both the Generator and the template from a local source directory.
+This approach provides more options when debugging such as the awesome `console.log` in the Generator sources or even the Parser located in `node_modules` of the Generator:

   ```bash
   # assumption is that you run this command from the root of your template